 Since I could lift a crayon, I’ve been a storyteller.
-I rambled off broken sentences, scribbled away at drawings, and tried any means I had to share the stories in my head with the people around me.
-My tools and techniques have improved over the years, but that desire to share stories never changed.
+I rambled off broken sentences, scribbled away at drawings, all in an effort to share the stories in my head with the people around me.
+As much as I loved it, though, a career of telling stories seemed impossible.

-Thinking an artistic career was out of reach, I began adulthood with nearly a decade in the Air Force, but left the service to follow my wife as she pursued dreams of her own.
-I then gave an honest effort at a business career, but it never felt like the right fit.
-That childhood dream refused to be silenced.
+Instead, I began adulthood with nearly a decade in the Air Force.
+Then, I left the service to follow my wife as she pursued dreams of her own.
+I gave an honest effort at a business career after that, but it never felt right.
+That childhood dream refused to retreat.

-With the support of my family, I had a chance to rethink my future, and began the pursuit of the storytelling career I should have chased from the beginning.
+Now, I have a chance to rethink my future and begin pursuing the storytelling career I should have chased from the beginning.

 Ursula K. Le Guin said, “The creative adult is the child who has survived.”
 That holds true for me.
 I’m still a kid at heart, and I plan to make that child proud.